cablelabs/transparent-security/ci/env-build/README.md

 This Terraform script has been designed to build a P4 environment on AWS.
 The following variables are required:
+An example file is in: transparent-security/docs/example.tfvars Copy transparent-securiyt/docs/example.tfvars to a working directory and make changes to adapt the file to your local environment.

-1. build_id: this value must be unique to ensure multiple jobs can be run simultaneously from multiple hosts
+* build_id: this value must be unique to ensure multiple jobs can be run simultaneously from multiple hosts
-1. access_key: Amazon EC2 access key
+* access_key: Amazon EC2 access key
-1. secret_key: Amazon EC2 secret key
+* secret_key: Amazon EC2 secret key
-1. ec2_region: Amazon EC2 region
+* ec2_region: Amazon EC2 region
-1. env_type: {'mininet'|'tofino'}
+* env_type: {'mininet'|'tofino'}

+The following variaiable are only used when running a tofine build and can be skipped with a mininet environment.

-1. bf_sde_s3_bucket: when env_type is 'tofino', this is the bucket where your Barefoot SDE tar file would be located
+* bf_sde_s3_bucket: when env_type is 'tofino', this is the bucket where your Barefoot SDE tar file would be located
-1. bf_sde_version: when env_type is 'tofino', this is the version contained in your associated s3 (Defaults and tested with '8.9.2', note that previous versions may not work)
+* bf_sde_version: when env_type is 'tofino', this is the version contained in your associated s3 (Defaults and tested with '8.9.2', note that previous versions may not work)
-1. public_key_file: Used to inject into the VM for SSH access with the user 'ubuntu' (defaults to ~/.ssh/id_rsa.pub)
+* public_key_file: Used to inject into the VM for SSH access with the user 'ubuntu' (defaults to ~/.ssh/id_rsa.pub)
-1. private_key_file: Used to access the VM via SSH with the user 'ubuntu' (Defaults to ~/.ssh/id_rsa)
+* private_key_file: Used to access the VM via SSH with the user 'ubuntu' (Defaults to ~/.ssh/id_rsa)

 ````
 git clone https://github.com/cablelabs/transparent-security